Stained Glass Colors – Lead Lining

 - make any adjustments needed to the glass.
 For example, if something is screaming ‘Too dark!” then cut a lighter piece and replace the dark piece with it until you’re happy with the balance

 - keep making adjustments until you’re 100% happy that the stained glass colors and lead/solder lines are all working in harmony

 - then remove each piece carefully off the tempered glass, making sure all the plasticine is taken off

 - reassemble on pattern on leading up/soldering board and finish constructing the panel

 Lead lining is a step that lots of people don’t take the time to do but is very valuable, especially if you have a big window.

 The lead/solder lines affect the tonal and colour pattern of the window and you won’t see this if you are looking at your window on a light box with white light in-between each piece of glass instead of a solid black line.

-It’s better to change one or two pieces of glass at this stage rather than be forever regretting the piece or wayward line that got away!https://everythingstainedglass.com/stained-glass-colorshttps://everythingstainedglass.com/wp-content/uploads/2015/04/winter-trees-450.jpghttps://everythingstainedglass.com/wp-content/uploads/2015/04/winter-trees-450-150x150.jpgCopper Foil ConstructionLead Came ConstructionStained Glass TutorialsCutting Stained Glass,Design and Pattern PreparationHelping You Choose Stained Glass Colors Stained glass colors are what makes a window 'sing'.
+https://everythingstainedglass.com/stained-glass-colorshttps://everythingstainedglass.com/wp-content/uploads/2015/04/winter-trees-450.jpghttps://everythingstainedglass.com/wp-content/uploads/2015/04/winter-trees-450-150x150.jpgCopper Foil ConstructionLead Came ConstructionStained Glass TutorialsCutting Stained Glass,Design and Pattern PreparationHelping You Choose Stained Glass Colors Stained glass colors are what makes a window 'sing'.
 If you get them right your window will hit the high notes.
 If you get it wrong it will seem out of tune.
 Lead Lining is a little-known technique that will help you make the right...Milly FrancesMilly Frances[email protected]AdministratorEverything Stained Glass